paultibbetts/paultibbetts.uk/content/about.md

 type = "page"
 +++

 My name's Paul.
-I grew up in Birmingham and now live in North Wales.
+I grew up in Birmingham and now live in North Wales <span aria-hidden="true">🏴󠁧󠁢󠁷󠁬󠁳󠁿</span>.

-I'm a software engineer with end-to-end experience across the full web stack and the infrastructure that supports it, contributing to products used by some of the most recognisable names in tech.
+I'm a software engineer with experience across the full web stack and the infrastructure that supports it.
+I've contributed to products used by some of the most recognisable names in tech.

-In recent years I've focused on DevOps and Platform Engineering, shaping release processes, making environments more predictable and improving overall system reliability.
+In recent years I’ve focused on DevOps and Platform Engineering, building the foundations that enable teams to deploy, observe, and iterate on backend services with confidence.

 I learn best by experimenting, which is why I run my own [homelab](/tags/homelab).
 It's where I explore new tools, break things safely, and host the services I use every day.

 Outside of work I'm usually hiking and/or camping, and sometimes I [write about my trips](https://pinthewild.micro.blog).

-My [now](/now) page shows what I'm currently up to.
+My [now](/now) page shows what I'm currently up to and I also have a page for my [interests](/interests).

 ## This website